Info about the summer school

 The 10th IRSAE summer school is digital, and structured as a mini-conference, with keynote lectures, workshops, a poster session and discussions.

-- Day 1: PhD candidates are required to participate in the group discussion on Day 1.
+PhD candidates are required to participate in the group discussion Monday morning.
 A group discussion consists of 5-7 PhD candidates who present their own research (10 minutes each).
 The group will discuss and provide feedback following each presentation.

 Register for the summer school, and (optional) submit your abstract